Skip to main content

 Frequently asked questions

-Not entirely — some ground balls will always arrive at an awkward height regardless of positioning.
-The goal is recognizing it early enough to adjust, not eliminating it completely.
+Not entirely — some ground balls arrive at an awkward height regardless of positioning.
+The goal is recognising it early enough to choose a technique, not eliminating it.

 Related guides & benchmarks